JuliaGenAI/RAGTools.jl/docs/src/index.md

 ## "Citation" Annotations

-RAGTools provides powerful support annotation capabilities through its pretty-printing system.
+RAG provides powerful support annotation capabilities through its pretty-printing system.
 Use `pprint` to automatically analyze and display how well the generated answer is supported by the source documents:

 ```julia
 pprint(result)